sweet-tooth-clojure/todo-example/README.md

 can be structured as text, text can be structured as JSON, and JSON can be structured as transit.
 Each additional degree of structure gives you added power while requiring more special-purpose tools.
-Your YAML tools won't work on a JSON file.
+Your XML tools won't work on a JSON file.
 However, you can still use the lower-level tools; `sed` and `awk` work just fine.
 For more on my underlying approach to framework development, see [Frameworks and Why (Clojure) Programmers Need